javier-iaa/MultiModes/README.md

 # Citations
 - If MultiModes2 is used, please, cite the author this way: Pamos Ortega, D. et al. 2022 (https://doi.org/10.1093/mnras/stac864)

+# Requirements
+python >=3.8 with the following modules installed:
+- numpy >=1.19.2
+- matplotlib >=3.3.2
+- pandas >=1.1.2
+- astropy >=4.0.2
+- lmfit >=1.0.2
+- scipy >=1.5.2

 # Input
-- Directory with light curves in fits format, corrected from 'outliers' and 'nan' values.
+- Directory with light curves in fits or ASCII format (.dat or .txt), corrected from 'outliers' and 'nan' values.
+Note that the first row (header) in ASCII files is dropped by default.
 - ini.txt with optional parameters

 # Optional parameters: